Bicycles and In-Line Skates/Skateboards

 - Perform or participate in dangerous, degrading, or embarrassing public stunts, dares, displays, games, or activities

 - Undergo prevention or deprivation of sleep, normal amounts of food or water, or adequate study time

-- Perform an excessive number of "pledge tasks" or "homework tasks" such that they encroach upon time needed for sleeping, studying, and attending to personal matters
+- Perform an excessive number of tasks such that they encroach upon time needed for sleeping, studying, and attending to personal matters

 - Participate in activities that interfere with scheduled class meetings, study sessions, or school-sponsored extracurricular activities

 - Wear uncomfortable or inappropriate apparel or otherwise alter appearance which is conspicuous and/or atypical

 - Experience verbal harassment (such as degrading nicknames, derogatory references, yelling or screaming)

 - Create or use explicit songs or perform sexist or racist acts

 - Perform acts of personal servitude (such as cleaning, buying gifts, or making meals)

 - Make excessive purchases (such as gifts, food, and clothing)